Can you buy life insurance while pregnant?

 • An independent broker can help you compare guidelines between multiple insurers to help you get a policy as soon as possible.

-Pregnancy is one factor that can affect your insurance risk.
-Insurance companies base your life insurance premiums on your estimated lifespan and health risks, using factors such as age, gender, and medical history.
+Insurance companies base the cost of your life insurance premiums on your estimated lifespan and health risks, using factors such as age, gender, and medical history.

-Weight gain and complications like gestational diabetes or preeclampsia are some specific examples of pregnancy-related factors that can affect your life insurance quotes.
+Weight gain and complications like gestational diabetes or pre-eclampsia are two specific pregnancy-related factors that can affect the cost of your policy.

 Weight gain